 Many of the world's leading technology and life sciences companies call on Michael Jacobs to lead trial teams in their most complex litigation.
 He served as co-lead counsel in two of the most-watched intellectual property battles of recent memory, including a high-profile smartphone case leading to a jury verdict of over $1 billion.
 And the life sciences industry’s first and most successful biotechnology company looks to Mr. Jacobs when patent and licensing disputes arise.
 Chambers calls him a “real star” and a “pillar of the Silicon Valley patent litigation community.”
 Clients have described him as “simply outstanding… he is a superb writer and strategist, as well as super-smart and articulate in court.”
-Mr. Jacobs co-founded the firm's Intellectual Property Practice Group and currently heads its Life Sciences Practice Group, and co-chairs the Intellectual Property Litigation Practice Group.
+Mr. Jacobs co-founded the firm's Intellectual Property Practice Group, currently heads its Life Sciences Practice Group, and co-chairs the Intellectual Property Litigation Practice Group.

 Mr. Jacobs' work in several landmark cases has helped to shape the laws governing emerging technologies.
 Early in his career, he led the technical team that represented Fujitsu in its landmark operating system software arbitration with IBM.
 He represented the motion picture industry in the On Command Video case, which established that on-demand video systems require a license under copyright’s public performance right.
 Mr. Jacobs represented Novell in the widely reported SCO v.
 Novell Linux litigation, prevailing in a bench trial on Novell’s multi-million dollar claims, defeating SCO’s $200 million claim in a three-week jury trial, and defending those results on appeal in the 10th Circuit.
 He also represented Autodesk in the Vernor v.
 Autodesk case, which established that copyright’s first sale doctrine does not immunize the re-sale of licensed software.

-In addition, he has represented leading life sciences companies in their cutting edge litigation, including Genentech in its patent dispute with Phigenix concerning Genentech’s blockbuster drug, Kadcyla, Washington University in St. Louis in life sciences patent and licensing disputes, Chiron in its HCV protease litigation, Abraxis in its nanoparticle anticancer treatment dispute with Elan Pharma, and QLT in its litigation with TAP Pharmaceutical involving the Eligard anticancer treatment.
+In addition, he has represented leading life sciences companies in their cutting edge litigation, including Genentech in its patent dispute with Phigenix concerning Genentech’s blockbuster drug, Kadcyla, Washington University in St. Louis in life sciences patent and licensing disputes, Chiron in its HCV protease litigation, and Abraxis in its nanoparticle anticancer treatment dispute with Elan Pharma.
 He has also handled numerous high-profile arbitrations, several of which involved the interplay between arbitration and court proceedings.

 Mr. Jacobs has also achieved victories in important pro bono cases.
 He was co-lead counsel for plaintiffs in the landmark Williams v.
 State of California class action, which led to a settlement in which the State undertook to address shocking conditions in California’s lowest performing schools.
 He also represented the Jewish Community Relations Council and the Anti-Defamation League in a successful pre-election challenge to an anti-circumcision initiative slated for San Francisco’s ballot.